ZhiningLiu1998/ZhiningLiu1998.github.io/_pages/about.md

   <li>
     <span class="date">[05/2025]</span>
     <span class="tag">🏆 Award:</span>
-    Glad to be awarded the <a href="https://siebelschool.illinois.edu/about/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award"> C.L. and Jane Liu Award</a>!
+    Honored to receive the <a href="https://siebelschool.illinois.edu/about/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award"> C.L. and Jane Liu Award</a>!
   </li>

   <li>
     <span class="date">[05/2025]</span>
     <span class="tag">ACL'25:</span>
-    One paper on LLM Document Evidence Eliciting accepted.
+    How to prevent LLM from overlooking the evidence in your RAG?
     <span class="link-group">
       [<a href="https://github.com/ZhiningLiu1998/SelfElicit">Code</a>/<a href="https://arxiv.org/pdf/2502.08767">PDF</a>]
     </span>